SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 At the moment it is possible to use ground water, soil (vertical heat exchanger), surface water and ambient air as a heat source.

-The heat pumps are implemnted by using  `"oemof.thermal" <https://github.com/oemof/oemof-thermal>`_ .
+The compression heat transformers are implemnted by using  `"oemof.thermal" <https://github.com/oemof/oemof-thermal>`_ .

 Links